V-yadav18/Photo-gallery-template/README.md

 # Photo_gallery_template - Photography_website

 Welcome to the Photo Gallery Template project!
 This template is designed to provide a straightforward and lightweight solution for creating a beautiful photo gallery on your photography website using only HTML and CSS.
+It allows you to showcase a collection of photos in an organized and visually appealing way.

 ## Features